Mixed moduli in 3d N=4 higher-genus quivers: Introduction

 \paragraph{Holographic interpretation.}

 As mentioned above, an important trait of the linear and circular quiver theories is that they admit a dual holographic description.
-The AdS$_{4}$ is fibered over a 6d base manifold comprised of a product of two-spheres wrapped over a Riemann surface: $\mathcal{M}_{6}=S^{2}\times\hat{S}^{2}\ltimes \Sigma$.
-The local form of the solutions was found in \cite{DHoker:2007zhm} while the global solutions and the exact holographic dictionary were developed in \cite{Assel:2011xz}, for duals of linear quivers and in \cite{Assel:2012cj} for the duals of circular quivers.
+The AdS$_{4}$ is fibered over a 6d base manifold comprised of a product of two-spheres wrapped over a Riemann surface: $\mathcal{M}_{6}=(S^{2}\times\hat{S}^{2})\ltimes \Sigma$.
+The local form of the solutions was found in~\cite{DHoker:2007zhm} while the global solutions and the exact holographic dictionary were developed in~\cite{Hanany:1996ie,Assel:2011xz} for duals of linear quivers, and in~\cite{Assel:2012cj} for the duals of circular quivers, see also~\cite{Cottrell:2016nsu,Lozano:2016wrs}.
 The solution is labelled by a set of discrete parameters corresponding to the positions and the charges of D3, D5 and NS5 branes supported in the solution.
-The electric ($B_{1}^{(2,0)}$) and magnetic ($B_{1}^{(0,2)}$) moduli correspond then to open strings on the D5 and NS5 branes, respectively, while the mixed ones are either closed string states (massive gravitini superpartners) corresponding to the above $W_{ij}$'s, or double-string states.
+The electric ($B_{1}^{(2,0)}$) and magnetic ($B_{1}^{(0,2)}$) moduli correspond then to open strings on the D5 and NS5 branes, respectively, while the mixed ones ($B_{1}^{(1,1)}$) are either closed string states (massive gravitini superpartners, of which there is at most one) corresponding to the above $B_e$ operators, or double-string states factorizing into electric and magnetic building blocks.

-Our previous analysis of linear quiver gauge theories shows that the corresponding four dimensional gauged $\mathcal{N}=4$ supergravity captures the Higgs and Coulomb branch moduli automatically, and captures the factorized mixed moduli through appropriate modification of the AdS boundary conditions \cite{Witten:2001ua, Berkooz:2002ug}, and not directly because the spectrum does not include massive spin-$\frac{3}{2}$ multiplets~\cite{Bachas:2017wva}.
-For the general classes of theories studied in the present work there is a minimal number of single-trace $B_{1}[0]^{(1,1)}$ multiplets given by the lower bound we determine, therefore a putative supergravity dual would not be able in principle to accommodate the full moduli space of these $g>1$ quiver gauge theories, even after taking into account the quantization moduli of the AdS boundary conditions.
+Our previous analysis of linear quiver gauge theories shows that the corresponding four dimensional gauged $\mathcal{N}=4$ supergravity~\cite{Louis:2014gxa} captures the Higgs and Coulomb branch moduli automatically, and captures the factorized mixed moduli through appropriate modification of the AdS boundary conditions~\cite{Witten:2001ua,Berkooz:2002ug}, and not directly because the spectrum does not include massive spin-$\frac{3}{2}$ multiplets~\cite{Bachas:2017wva}.
+For the general classes of theories studied in the present work there is a minimal number of single-trace $B_{1}[0]^{(1,1)}$ multiplets given by the lower bound we determine, therefore a putative supergravity dual would not be able in principle to accommodate the full moduli space of gauge theories whenever $g>1$, even after taking into account the quantization moduli of the AdS boundary conditions.